Savannah Prez Shows Off Chiseled Figure In Olive-Green Sports Bra And Matching Leggings For New Workout Video

 UPPERBODY AT HOME ???????????? – LIKE & SAVE if you want more of these ???? .
 Fueled by @ehplabs | This workout will mainly hit the shoulders and arms!
 All you need to perform these exercises is a set of dumbells, plates of kb’s.
 I implemented some trisets and special methods to increase time under tension and thus make it more intense. ???? – Routine: 1.
 Alternating front side raises x 20 2.
 Side into front into shoulderpress (x 3 reps) x 15 3.
 Bicep curls x 20 4.
 Overhead tricep extension – triple contraction method x 15 _________ 5 sets of all exercises __________ .
 Link in bio to join my 8 Week HOME program! @savannahprez ????

-While she targetted her arms and shoulders in this most recent video on her Instagram page, her legs and glutes got some attention in a previous clip.
-Dressed in a light blue pair of shorts and a matching crop top, Savannah performed a set that included jump squats static lunges, glute bridges, Bulgarian split squats and more.
-In her caption, Savannah said that she did 200 reps in total without any rest in between the exercises.
+While she targeted her arms and shoulders in this most recent video on her Instagram page, Savannah’s legs and glutes got some attention in a previous clip.
+Dressed in a light blue pair of shorts and a matching crop top, she performed a set that included jump squats static lunges, glute bridges, Bulgarian split squats, and more.
+In her caption, the model said that she did 200 reps in total without any rest in between the exercises.

 Despite her clear physical strength, Savannah admitted the circuit was difficult.